** If you need emergency police, fire or medical aid,DIAL 911.This page is for information only. **

 The hub of emergency communications for most residents and businesses in Pierce County is South Sound 911.

 In November 2011, residents of Pierce County voted for a 0.1 percent sales tax increase to support public safety.
 Thanks to this community support, South Sound 911 has been consolidating or collocating six 911 centers: Buckley Communications, Fife Communications, the Law Enforcement Support Agency (LESA), Puyallup City Comm, West Pierce Fire & Rescue Fire Comm, and Tacoma Fire Communications.
-With the exception of Tacoma Fire Communications, all of those centers have come together to form two South Sound 911 centers: the Law Enforcement Communications Center in Tacoma, and the Fire Communications Center in Lakewood.
+With the exception of Tacoma Fire Communications, all of those centers have come together to form two South Sound 911 centers: the Law Enforcement Communications Center in Tacoma, and the Fire Communications Center in Puyallup.

 South Sound 911's two communications centers provide specialized 911 and dispatch services, with dedicated employees working together for a unified emergency and response system: